Linuxfabrik/monitoring-plugins/check-plugins/huawei-pacific-power/README.md

 ## States

 * OK if all power supplies report a status of "normal".
-* WARN if any power supply reports a status other than "normal".
+* WARN if any power supply reports a status this check does not know.
+* CRIT if any power supply reports a status of "fault".
+* UNKNOWN if the appliance lists no power supplies at all, which points at the query rather than at the hardware.
 * UNKNOWN on invalid API responses or responses with error codes.
 * `--always-ok` suppresses all alerts and always returns OK.